MbuguaCaleb/react_native_complete_app/readme.md

 It is a better way of looping through a List of Items.

+It Optimizez scrolling by rendering what is required.

 It takes in two props(data and render items)

 It takes in data as a prop and then gives you an iteration of items that will be lopped through